Paios Modules

 The standard Paios has a measurement range of +-12 Volt.
 With the SMU module, the voltage range is extended to +-60 Volt.
 High voltage also allows the measuring of tandem OLEDs with high turn-on voltages.

-You can also perform AC measurements in the frequency range 10 mHz to 10 kHz with offset voltages up to 60 volts.
+• You can also perform AC measurements in the frequency range 10 mHz to 10 kHz at bias voltages up to 60 Volt.

-Measure transient experiments with sampling frequency 100 kS/s.
+• Measure transient experiments with sampling frequency 100 kSa/s.

 Light Mixing Rod (LMR)

-The Light Mixing Rod (LMR) is an add-on for Paios LED illumination that increases collected signal and makes optical coupling more consistent.
-In our internal distance-variation measurements, using the LMR increased the measured short-circuit current (Isc) by about 70% compared with direct LED illumination.
+The Light Mixing Rod (LMR) is an add-on for Paios LED illumination to increases the illumination uniformity and make the optical coupling more consistent.
+In our internal measurements, using the LMR increased the measured short-circuit current (Isc) by about 70% compared with direct LED illumination.

 Top view of the Paios LED array as seen through the light mixing rod aperture, showing multiple illuminated LEDs arranged around the central optical axis.

-The LMR add on is available in several lengths proportionate to the aperture size to ensure homogenous light.
+The LMR add-on is available in several lengths proportionate to the aperture size to ensure homogeneous light.

 LMR impact on average Jsc and nonuniformity